Wooden Crosses

 Crosses can be made in a never-ending series of styles, with people constantly finding new ways of expressing the same theme in wood.
 While styles change with time, the cross itself is always clearly discernible in the design.
 Some of these crosses are quite ornate, especially if we look at those made in the past.
 Modern styling is more simplistic, but can still be quite beautiful.

-Christians in the western world have universally adopted the shape of the cross as being that of the small letter “t,” without the tail at the bottom.
-Yet there is no clear historic evidence that the cross that Christ was hung on was made in this style.
+Christians in the Western world have universally adopted the shape of the cross as being that of the small letter “t,” without the tail at the bottom.
+Yet there is no clear historical evidence that the cross that Christ was hung on was made in this style.
 While the Romans did use this style of cross to crucify condemned criminals, they also used crosses that were shaped in a “T” and an “X.” Nevertheless, church tradition holds that Jesus was crucified on a cross of the shape that is widely accepted.

 Simple Cut Out Crosses

 The simplest way of making a cross is to cut one out of a solid board of wood.
-This can limit the size considerably, unless the cross is cut out of an edge-glued slab.
+This can limit the size considerably unless the cross is cut out of an edge-glued slab.
 But for those who like using a scroll saw, this type of design offers the opportunity to cut some embellishments into the design.
-Should larger crosses be desired, it’s really not all that hard to edge-glue boards together and such panels can even be purchased from the local home-improvement center.
+Should larger crosses be desired, it’s not all that hard to edge-glue boards together and such panels can even be purchased from the local home-improvement center.

 The key to making this or any other cross look right is the proportion of the dimensions.
 While these are not exact, the top and two side arms need to be the same length and the bottom arm should be twice as long.
 The thickness of the arms, which should be the same for all of them, should not exceed half the length of the arms.